Policy last updated

 East Melbourne 3001

-Schools should conduct regular maintenance of their school grounds following the asset management roles and responsibilities framework and their school maintenance plan (where applicable).
+Schools are required to conduct regular maintenance of their school grounds following the asset management roles and responsibilities framework and their school maintenance plan (where applicable).

 Schools are required to manage trees on school sites as part of schools’ occupational health and safety responsibilities.
 Schools must engage an arborist to undertake an annual tree integrity audit inspection, following advice from OHS Risk Management policy and the Contractor OHS Management policy.

-When schools have conducted their routine school tree assessment and there are trees classified as high-risk with supporting documentation (an arborist report and quote for high risk tree works), the school may apply to the Safe Tree Program (the program) for financial support of high risk tree works and the cost of the arborist report.
+When schools have conducted routine school tree assessment and there are trees classified as high-risk, with supporting documentation (arborist report and quote for high risk tree works), the school may apply to the Safe Tree Program (the program) for financial support of high-risk tree works and the cost of the arborist report.
 The school will implement the high-risk tree works through their qualified arborist.

 In this situation the Victorian School Building Authority (VSBA) will lead the assessment of trees on the school grounds and the implementation of any high-risk tree works.